Bullrush! Cow v cop as beast makes run for freedom

 She said she saw the cow go down the street before the flashing lights of the police arrived.

-The cow has now moved towards Bedford Ave in Gonville where police were trying to direct it.
+After its collision with police the cow moved towards Bedford Ave in Gonville where police were trying to direct it.

+A police spokesperson said one of the cows was contained while the other got stuck in the mud on Gilberd St and had to be put down.

+Officers were drawn to the attention of the cattle, first spotted on Wordsworth St about 11:15am.